 When assessing whether an orphan medicinal product will be of 'significant benefit', the COMP may take into account its potential availability to patients.
 A medicinal product that is authorised in all Member States may constitute a significant benefit as compared to a product that is authorised in a limited number of Member States only.
+Further information and examples are available in the Communication from the European Commission (2003/C 178/02 of 29 July 20037).

-D. Description of the stage of development
+E. Description of the stage of development